MicrosoftDocs/memdocs/memdocs/intune/fundamentals/copilot-intune-overview.md

 ## Prerequisites

-- Copilot in Microsoft Intune is licensed with Microsoft Copilot for Security.
-There aren't any additional user licensing requirements for using Copilot in Intune.
+To use Copilot in Intune, you need the following:

-  For more information on the Microsoft Copilot for Security licensing requirements, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).
+- **Copilot license**: Copilot in Microsoft Intune is licensed with Microsoft Copilot for Security.
+There aren't any additional licensing requirements for using Copilot in Intune.

-- To use Copilot in Intune, you need the following RBAC roles:
+  For more information on Microsoft Copilot licensing, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

-  - Policy and profile manager: If you're using Copilot to create or manage Intune policies, then at a minimum, sign in with an account that is a member of this built-in Intune role.
+- **Copilot configuration**: Microsoft Copilot must be set up in your Microsoft Entra tenant.
+For the specific setup tasks, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

-  - Intune Service Administrator ??
+  To confirm Copilot is set up, you can check the status in the Intune admin center > **Tenant administration** > **Copilot**.

-  - Intune Role Administrator ??
+  INSERT SCREEN SHOT

-  Access to Copilot in Intune is managed through RBAC roles in Copilot for Security, not Intune??
+- **Copilot roles**: Access to Copilot in Intune is managed through Microsoft Entra ID.
+To use Copilot in Intune, you/your admin team must be a member of the appropriate role in Entra ID.
+There isn't a built-in Intune role that has access to Copilot.
+For the specific Entra roles, and what they can do with Copilot, go to [Get started with Microsoft Copilot](/security-copilot/get-started-security-copilot).

 ## Tips for good prompts